temperlang/css-color-4/src/conversion.temper.md

+This code was originally translated by AI from JS but then fixed manually.

     // CSS Color Module Level 4 - Temper Implementation
     // Converted from JavaScript reference implementation
     // W3C Candidate Recommendation Draft, 24 April 2025